mach-composer/mach-composer-cli/docs/src/reference/components/azure.md

 ### With `service_plan`

-When a component has been configured with a [`service_plan`](../syntax/sites.md#azure_1), MACH manages the service plan for you and passes the information to the component with a `app_service_plan` variable:
+When a component has been configured with a [`service_plan`](../syntax/sites.md#azure_1), MACH Composer manages the service plan for you and passes the information to the component with a `app_service_plan` variable:

 ```terraform